By now you know a lot…

 Finally, let’s talk about the last of the basic three stitches.

 Most machines have a backstitch or reverse button.
-The white button below is the universal symbol for reverse on sewing machines:
+The white button in the image below is marked with the universal symbol for reverse on sewing machines:

 Did you find yours?